AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 # Execution of tests results - new Aug 6th - Windows laptop

+The section contains details about conducted experiments and their configurations.

 ## Test configuration
-Within environment I've used, running the original implementation with more than 10,000 numbers results into the creation of an equal, 10,000 threads within the pool.
+Within environment, I've used, running the original implementation with more than 10,000 numbers results into the creation of an equal, 10,000 threads within the pool.
 Given the use of `synchronized` keyword, multiple threads are spending significant amount of time waiting to acquire the lock, while new tasks are being send to executor service.

 As a result, the application terminates with Java OOM, while the results are incomparable.